Ruandas ITK Sektor

 Rwanda’s image processing sector is emerging

-By the beginning of 2024, the remaining 39 people will be trained and more jobs will be created at Schnell Media as well as in other companies in Rwanda.
-Thereafter, the training programme will be continued by the ICT Innovation Centre to open up new opportunities for future trainees and provide much-needed skilled workers for investors and customers in the sector.
+The training programme will be continued by the ICT Innovation Centre to open up new opportunities for future trainees and provide much-needed skilled workers for investors and customers in the sector.

-This project to strengthen the ICT sector in Rwanda is supported by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ) within the framework of the Special Initiative "Decent Work for a Just Transition".
+This project to strengthen the ICT sector in Rwanda was supported by the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH on behalf of the German Federal Ministry for Economic Cooperation and Development (BMZ) within the framework of the Special Initiative "Decent Work for a Just Transition".

 Project details